 I hope I have covered all you need for your teething baby in this book.
 It is certainly everything I wanted to know and could only find out through hours of research on the internet and speaking to those who had been through it all before.

-You can buy my book on Amazon for £10.99 paperback or £4.50 kindle: Your Teething Baby: From one parent to another
+You can buy my book on Amazon Kindle for £4.50: Your Teething Baby: From one parent to another

 Pin for later: